 If you witness any of these seek help as soon as possible.
 Any combination of these and other signs could mean your loved one is struggling with addiction.

-What Strategies Can I Use To Help My Loved One Get Treatment?
+What Strategies Are Available To Help A Loved One Get Treatment?

 Overcome denial: Learning about addiction, treatment, and recovery can help you and your loved one to overcome this disabling mindset.